th2-net/th2-cawler-event-healer/README.md

 + name - the data service name
 + version - the data service version
-+ maxCacheCapacity - maximum capacity of the cache that stores events processed by Healer to avoid acquiring them again from Cradle.
++ maxCacheCapacity - the maximum capacity of the cache that stores events processed by Healer.
+Caching events is useful in order to avoid their repeated retrieval from Cradle.
-  After reaching maximum capacity, the least recent accessed event in the cache will be removed, so no overflow happens.
+  After reaching the maximum capacity, the least recent accessed event from the cache will be removed, so no overflow occurs.

 # Useful links